keypom/keypom-docs/docs/Cookbook/drops/customizations/timeConfig.md

 ___

 ## Creating Recurring Payments
 Recurring payments are quite a common situation.
 Say you need to send a contractor 50 $NEAR every week for 4 weeks.
-With Web2, you would need to provide a payment method and trust the end user with this sensitive information.
+With Web2, they would need to provide a payment method and trust the you with this sensitive information.

 By leveraging a time configuration, you can eliminate this risk by sending them a key with limited funds attached.
 You could create a drop where there is one key with 4 uses, usable once a week.